Des Grèves Vacation Camp: Battle of Champlain at Cap de la Victoire in 1610

 On June 19, 1610, the Montagnais, the Algonquins and French soldiers led by Samuel de Champlain began a battle at Cap de la Victoire (designated Cap Massacre by some authors), against a hundred Iroquois who had erected a strategic fort there.
-The Iroquois had built a circular barricade made of tree trunks joined together by sturdy stakes fixed in the ground.
+The Iroquois had built a circular barricade made of tree trunks joined by sturdy stakes fixed in the ground.
 During the French assault on the barricade, Champlain was seriously wounded in the neck by an arrow.
 Many Iroquois fell in battle or drowned in the general salvage.

 The site of this battle is found at the eastern edge of the Parish of Contrecoeur, about 8.0 km southwest of Sorel, on the borders of the Seigneury of Saint-Ours.
 This site is part of the Grèves Holiday Colony, which is in front of the Jeanne-d'Arc dormitory.
 This course was broken over about twenty years at the end of the 19th century and the beginning of the 20th century by the operation of a sand pit whose sand was transported on the river by barge.
 An indigenous trail of approximately 3.5 km linked the Cap de la Victoire and the Richelieu river, of which approximately 0.6 km crosses a savannah.